-We do ask for a £10 donation, if possible, for either St Hybald’s Church or UNICEF.
-You may send cash or cheques payable to either St Hybald’s Church, Scawby or UNICEF to the Estate Office address above.
-Donations to St Hybald’s Church may be made through this GoFundMe page.
-In order to comply with social distancing, we can either e-mail your permit for you to print or if you prefer, please send a self-addressed, stamped envelope and we can post your permit to you.
+Donations can be by cash or cheques (payable to either St Hybald’s Church, Scawby or UNICEF) at the Estate Office, while donations to St Hybald’s Church may be made through this GoFundMe page.
+Please wait to see if your application is successful before making your donation as we do not give permits to all who apply.
+We can either e-mail your permit for you to print out, or, if you prefer, please send a self-addressed, stamped envelope and we can post your permit to you.

 The Scawby Estate and North Lincolnshire Council jointly manage public access to Twigmoor Woods.
-Access to the woods' car park and designated trails only is currently permitted so long as social distancing is observed.
-However no access is allowed to neighbouring private estate land, and no parking is permitted on roads and verges nearby.
+The public is encouraged to use the woods' car park and designated trails only - no access is allowed to neighbour's land or private estate land, and no parking should take place on roads and verges nearby.